 Looted paintings at the Dorotheum

-A pair of 18th century landscapes by Norbert Grund, a Bohemian artist, were looted by the Nazis in Holland in 1941 from a private family collection, and sent to Berlin.
-Sixty years later they re-appeared together at the Dorotheum, the state-owned auction house in Vienna, having been sent for sale by a vendor in Germany.
+In 1941 a pair of landscapes by Norbert Grund, an 18th century Bohemian artist, were looted by the Nazis in Holland from a private collection, and sent to Berlin.
+Sixty years later they re-appeared together at the Dorotheum, the then state-owned auction house in Vienna, having been sent for sale by a consignor in Germany.
 The auction catalogue contained no provenance information, but the paintings were identical in size and composition to the missing works, images of which were held by the Commission.

 Photographs of the Grund paintings submitted for auction to the Dorotheum

-The Commission is aware that it is common practice amongst dealers and salerooms to return works with a suspect provenance to their consignor.
+The Commission was aware that it was then common practice amongst dealers and auction houses to return works with a suspect provenance to their consignor.
 After further negotiation with the Dorotheum, the auction house was persuaded to retain the paintings in safe custody.
 The Commission then finalised an agreement whereby the paintings were returned to their rightful owners.

 Anne Webber, co-chair of the Commission, said: "We had great fears that the paintings would disappear again and are very pleased that the Dorotheum committed itself to retaining them and to finding an amicable and appropriate solution to this case.
 It is the first time this has happened in Austria, and it has set a precedent of good practice for auction houses everywhere."